Sea of Galilee: Names

-From the Umayyad through the Mamluk period, the lake was known in Arabic as Bahr al-Minya, the "Sea of Minya", after the Umayyad qasr complex, whose ruins are still visible at Khirbat al-Minya.
+From the Umayyad through the Mamluk period, the lake was known in Arabic as Baḥr al-Minya (بحر المنية), the "Sea of Minya", after the Umayyad qasr complex, whose ruins are still visible at Khirbat al-Minya.
 This is the name used by the medieval Persian and Arab scholars Al-Baladhuri, Al-Tabari and Ibn Kathir.

 History

 Prehistory

 In 1989, remains of a hunter-gatherer site were found under the water at the southern end.
 Remains of mud huts were found in Ohalo.
 Nahal Ein Gev, located about 3 km east of the lake, contains a village from the late Natufian period.
 The site is considered one of the first permanent human settlements in the world from a time predating the Neolithic Revolution.

 Early Iron Age

 According to Sugimoto (2015), the Iron Age IB (1150–1000 BCE) cities in the northeastern region of the Sea of Galilee likely reflect the activities of the Kingdom of Geshur, mentioned in the Bible.
 Also, the later Iron Age IIA–B cities here are linked with the southern expansion of the Aram-Damascus kingdom.
 Among these Galilean cities are Tel Dover, Tel 'En Gev, Tel Hadar, Tel Bethsaida, and Tel Kinrot.